 Just as with the cases of Ronald Read, Margaret Dickson and Paul Navone, the best aspect of this story is the lack of any visible sign of wealth or success.
 Anne never made more than $4k per year during the course of her working life as an IRS auditor.
 Despite being a diligent worker, she never received a promotion.
 It was an injustice that likely resulted from being both a woman and a Jew at a time when workplace discrimination against both would have been rife.

-When Anne retired she was given a $5,000 lump sum and her annual pension was worth around $3,100.
-Although she was neither born into great wealth nor generated it during her working life Anne did possess two very important things.
+When Anne retired, she was given a $5k lump sum.
+Her annual pension was worth just over $3k.
+Although she was neither born into great wealth, nor generated it during her working life, Anne did possess two very important things.
 Firstly, she had an awful lot of time on her side.
-Despite retiring from the IRS in 1944 at the age of fifty-one Anne would go on to live for another fifty years, passing away at the age of 101 in 1995.
+Despite retiring from the IRS in 1944 at the age of fifty-one, Anne would go on to live for another fifty years before passing away at the age of 101 in 1995.

 The second thing that Anne had on her side was an extremely high savings rate.
 It was as high as 80% of her income according to Scheiber’s attorney.
 The fact that she never married or had children would have helped enormously in that respect.
 So too would her frugality (which reportedly included wearing the same clothes since the mid-1940s), and a rent-stabilized apartment which she rarely left.

 Anne had been burned by stock brokers in the 1930s, an experience which turned her towards self-directed long-term investing in blue chip stocks and bonds.
 Armed with $5k in savings and her $3.1k annual pension, Anne started down the road of buy-and-hold investing.
 She would go on to accumulate positions in over one hundred stocks over the following fifty years.
 Her big winners included the likes of Coca-Cola, PepsiCo, Pfizer, Abbott Labs, Colgate-Palmolive and Schering-Plough.